MoeraOrg/moeraorg.github.io/overview/other.md

 It is possible to create a service that will recommend you people that may be your friends or posts that you may like.
-But to make it working, you will need to compromise your privacy and allow this service to see your list of friends and list of posts you've liked.
+But to make it working, you will need to compromise your privacy and allow this service to see your list of friends and the list of posts you've liked.
 Do this on your own risk.

 ## Verified users